-She has worked with PricewaterHouse Tax Services Sdn Bhd and Hong Leong Assurance Berhad in the areas of taxation, accounting and administration.
+She had worked with PricewaterHouse Tax Services Sdn Bhd and Hong Leong Assurance Berhad in the areas of taxation, accounting and administration.
 She subsequently joined the Institute of Bankers Malaysia in 1985 as its Director where she served for 15 years.

 Currently, she serves on the boards of Asia General Asset Bhd, Carimin Petroleum Berhad and Professional Golf of Malaysia.
-She had served as a Trustee and Honorary Treasurer of World Wild Life Fund Malaysia for the maximum term of 12 years, from 1996 to 2009.
+She is on the Advisory Council of the World Wildlife Fund where from 1996 to 2009 she was a Trustee and Honorary Treasurer.
 Between 1986 and 1996, she was also the Honorary Secretary to the Malaysian-British Society.
+She had also served on the boards of Tokio Marine Life Insurance Malaysia Berhad and Northport Berhad.